gpetruzella/ephattend-qr/README.md

 ## 🎯 Why This Tool?

 Canvas doesn't provide an easy way to generate QR codes for students.
 This bookmarklet solves that by:
-- **Automatically extracting** all student names and IDs from Canvas
+- **Automatically extracting** student names and IDs from Canvas
 - **Generating QR codes** containing student information
 - **Creating print-ready PDFs** for easy distribution
 - **Working with any Canvas course** regardless of size

 Perfect for instructors who need to:
-- Distribute QR codes for attendance scanning
+- Distribute QR codes for attendance tracking
-- Create student identification cards
+- Create student QR-based IDs for their course
-- Set up lab access systems
 - Enable contactless check-in processes

 ## 🚀 Quick Start